Tag Archives: WORD STUDIES

 An online resource to learn about the origin and development of words is etymologyonline.com.

 However, my first love is a library!
-Libraries are the best source for researching words in detail, but a quick look online can be insightful.
+Libraries are the best source for researching words in detail.
+However, a quick look online can be insightful.
 I use etymology online for quick reference and when I am out and about!

 Some librarians will even look up information for you over the phone.